meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This CIP does no standardize an allowance API for two reasons:

-1. Allocations seem to cover the majority of use-cases for allowance.
+1. We expect allocations to cover the majority of use-cases for allowance.
-2. Allowances as structured in ERC20 do not work well with a UTXO model and privacy: the third-party is neither privy to the UTXOs that they could spend nor would they know which ones they can use without causing undue contention with concurrent activity by the owner or other parties with an allowance.
+2. Allowances as structured in ERC20 do not work well with a UTXO model and privacy: the third-party holding the allowance is neither privy to the UTXOs that they could spend nor would they know which ones they can use without causing undue contention with concurrent activity by the owner or other parties with an allowance.

 For this reason, the design of a UTXO-compatible allowance API is left to a future CIP.